Riekr/jloga/README.md

 java -cp build/libs/jloga-all.jar org.riekr.jloga.httpd.FinosPerspectiveServer input_data.csv
 ```
 Once you close the browser, the app will automatically close.

+## Favorites folders
+The app supports a preliminary menu for accessing favorites folders, there is no way other than modifying an external file to list favorites.
+Create a _properties_ file like [favorites-sample.properties](favorites-sample.properties) and use the system property `-Djloga.favorites=favorites.properties` to specify the file you just created.

+If you launch jloga from a workspace configuration you will find this feature useful :)

 ## Future and licensing
 This software is free as in speech, do whatever you want with it.